-Merit in the MSc in Quantitative Economic History; direct entry for candidates with a Distinction in an MSc in Economics will be considered.
+Merit in the MSc in Quantitative Economic History and at least 65 per cent in the dissertation.
+Direct entry for candidates with a Distinction in an MSc in Economics will be considered.

 Months of entry